miLibris/flask-rest-jsonapi/docs/oauth.rst

 .. note::

-    You can name the custom scope computation method as you want but you have to set the 2 required parameters: resource and method like in this previous example.
+    You can name the custom scope computation method as you want but you have to set the two required parameters "resource" and "method" as in this previous example.

-If you want to disable OAuth or make custom methods protection for a resource you can add this option to the resource manager.
+If you want to disable OAuth or create custom method protection for a resource you can add this option to the resource manager.

 Example: